PrefectHQ/prefect/docs/guides/big-data.md

 Caching allows you to avoid re-running tasks when rerunning is not needed.
 Caching can save you time and compute.
 Note that caching requires task result persistence.
-Caching is discussed in detail in the [tasks concept page](/concepts/tasks.md/#caching), so we won't rehash it here. 🙂
+Caching is discussed in detail in the [tasks concept page](/concepts/tasks.md/#caching).

 ### Compress results written to disk